use-ink/ink-docs/docs/faq/faq.md

 and thus always be loaded eagerly, in their entirety.
 This can be very costly!
 Just think about a `Vec` or a `HashMap` where the smart contract might only need access to a few elements, rather than the entire data collection.

-Our `ink_storage` data structures on the other hand are optimized for storage and provide a differentiation between lazy and eager access.

-[See this chapter](/datastructures/overview) where we go into more details and provide examples.

 ### Why am I getting a `ContractTrapped` error when interacting with a contract?